chemyl/rest_on/README.md

 # Auto GPT Agent

+🚀 blazingly fast
+🌍 memory-safe
-✅ blazingly fast, memory-safe, modern and robust.
+🌟 modern and robust

-* Developing an automated ChatGPT agent that not only writes code, but also tests and rewrites code if necessary to achieve the best result.
+* Develop an automated OpenAI agent that not only writes code, but also tests and rewrites code if necessary to achieve the best result.
 * Creating web servers based on Actix Web, full stack SAAS websites end-to-end and other similar challenges.
 * In fact, it should be available to perform work of almost any complexity.